alexs2112/CPSC471_Spoofy/Tasks.md

     - List of SongIDs and the SongIndex stored in the session
     - Inspect current song, next song, prev song, clear queue, shuffle queue from menubar
     - Menubar only appears if the queue is not null
+    - Page to display the queue, remove songs, play songs, shuffle and clear queue